BlackSharkTech/Xavier-Passport-MRZ-OCR-Android-Eval-SDK/README.md

 ![Xavier Logo](./readme_images/passport_scanning_simplified.jpg)
 ![Xavier Logo](./readme_images/xavier_logo.jpg)

-### Xavier Android Integration Manual
+### Xavier Mrz SDK Android Integration Manual
 <br>
-####For Xavier Android SDK 1.0, March 2017
+####For Xavier Mrz Android SDK 1.0, March 2017
 ####By Blackshark Tech, 6811 Spout Ln, Fairfax Station, VA 22039
 <br>
 **Description**

-The Xavier SDK contains a demo application that demonstrates the API calls you can use to interact with the Xavier Library.
-The Xavier SDK is an Android SDK that enables the developers to integrate the ability to scan International Civil Aviation Organization (ICAO) compliant two-line passport traveldocuments and three-line ID cards.
-Some sample documents that Xavier SDK can process are:
+The Xavier Mrz SDK contains a demo application that demonstrates the API calls you can use to interact with the Xavier Library.
+The Xavier Mrz SDK is an Android SDK that enables the developers to integrate the ability to perform OCR i.e. scan on International Civil Aviation Organization (ICAO) compliant two-line passport traveldocuments and three-line ID cards.
+Some sample documents that Xavier Mrz SDK can process are:
 <br>

 * Passport